 Venture capital: provided as seed funding to early-stage, high-potential companies in the interest of generating a return through an eventual realization event such as an IPO or trade sale of the company.

-Venture Center: the business unit within OTC that works with entrepreneurs, researchers, and investors to create startup companies based on University research.
+Venture Center: the business unit within Technology Commercialization that works with entrepreneurs, researchers, and investors to create startup companies based on University research.